-The real estate market is composed of several distinct types of residential property: Condominiums, Coops and single and multi-family residences.
+The real estate market is composed of several distinct types of residential property: Condominiums, Coops, and single and multi-family residences.

 Definition of a ‘House’ in New York City

-The term ‘house’ in New York City generally refers to a one to four family residence.
-In New York City these homes take different forms like town houses which often cost millions of dollars.
-Most of the 3000 town houses that exist on the island of Manhattan were built in the late 19th or early 20th century and now constitute some of the most expensive residences in the city.
+The term ‘house’ in New York City generally refers to a one to four-family residence.
+In New York City these homes take different forms like townhouses which often cost millions of dollars.
+Most of the 3000 townhouses that exist on the island of Manhattan were built in the late 19th or early 20th century and now constitute some of the most expensive residences in the city.
 Sometimes these townhomes are divided into condominium apartments and house more than one family.

 In New York City, a condominium apartment is an apartment whose interior space you own outright.
 Owning a condominium is quite similar to owning a home.
-In addition to owning your own apartment space you also own an undivided portion of the building which is known as a common area.
+In addition to owning your own apartment space, you also own an undivided portion of the building which is known as a common area.
 A condominium is governed by an elected board of managers whose powers are derived from a declaration of condominium and bylaws.
-This board makes all the financial decisions for the condominium and also determines the amount of common charges that are needed to be paid by each unit owner in order to finance the buildings operating expenses.
+This board makes all the financial decisions for the condominium and also determines the number of common charges that are needed to be paid by each unit owner in order to finance the buildings operating expenses.
 In addition to these common charges, the unit owner also has to pay real estate taxes which are determined by the tax authorities.
 The board of a condominium cannot prevent the unit owner from renting or selling the unit.
-Further if you want to alter the interior of your condominium the board cannot really stop you unless it affects the structure of the building or a neighbor’s apartment.
+Further, if you want to alter the interior of your condominium the board cannot really stop you unless it affects the structure of the building or a neighbor’s apartment.
 Many foreign buyers who wish to invest in New York City’s real estate market tend to buy condominium apartments as they can rent them easily if they choose not to stay in them.
-This is the major advantage of owning a condominium as it can be used as an income generating asset.
-Nowadays several condominiums developments in New York City are equipped with coveted facilities like fitness rooms, swimming pools, outdoor decks and common party or lounge areas.
+This is the major advantage of owning a condominium as it can be used as an income-generating asset.
+Nowadays several condominium developments in New York City are equipped with coveted facilities like fitness rooms, swimming pools, outdoor decks, and common party or lounge areas.

 Co-operatives, or ‘Co-ops’ as they are commonly known, are a distinct feature of New York City’s real estate scenario.
 In a co-operative, a cooperative corporation owns the building, including the individual apartments and the common areas.
 When you buy an apartment in a co-op in New York City, you are allotted a share certificate which is allocated on the basis of the size and the location of your apartment.
-As a shareholder you are entitled to a proprietary lease from the corporation.
+As a shareholder, you are entitled to a proprietary lease from the corporation.
 This lease which is known as a proprietary lease gives you the right to live in a particular apartment.